Us1ngTh3Hub/online_snake/src/eudpylib/docs/README.md

 ## usage

 The classes eudpyClient and eudpyServer each contain functions for establishing a connection, sending and receiving data aswell as closing the connection.
-In the folder examples you will find a simple documented program utilizing the full functionality of the library.
+In the folder examples you will find a simple documented program utilizing the functionality of the library.